 Ask, "Do you think there is pressure to fit into any of these categories?
-Which, and why?
-Why not?"
+Which ones?
+Why or why not?"

-Ask, "When you read the lists, what do you see that has anything to do with sexuality?"
-After a few responses, ask, "How could these have an impact on a person's sexual decisionmaking?"
-(A person who doesn't feel good about themselves or their appearance may have sex before they want to or with someone they shouldn't in order to feel better; someone who does not feel important may be so grateful to have someone interested in them they might not practice safer sex, someone who has such an inflated sense of their own importance that they feel entitled to sex, etc.)
+Ask, "When you read these lists, what do you see that has to do with sexuality?"
+After a few responses ask, "How could these have an impact on a person's sexual decision-making?"
+[A person who doesn't feel good about themselves or their appearance may have sex before they want to, or with someone they shouldn't in order to feel better.
+Someone who does not feel important may be so grateful to have someone interested in them that they might not practice safer sex.
+Someone who has such an inflated sense of their own importance may feel that they are entitled to sex, etc.]

 Ask, "If someone were here right now who represented someone on one of these sheets, how do you think they would feel reading all these?"
-(Responses will depend on what is generated on each list, but there tends to be more negative reactions than positive).
+[Responses will depend on what is generated on each list, but there tends to be more negative reactions than positive].
 (9 minutes)